RepubblicaTech/PyOS/README.md

 ### `prsh`

-The Print Shell has been ported from the Legacy version to vNext
+The Print Shell ported from the "Legacy" to vNext

 # Thanks to: